briggj/goals_app/README.md

     customtkinter
     tkcalendar

-(You'll need to pip install customtkinter tkcalendar to run it.)
+(You'll need to pip install customtkinter and tkcalendar to run it.)